Zamiell/jud6s/README.md

 ## Version History

+* *1.6* - January 6th, 2016 - Reverted the "room variety" change.
+Fixed the Pooters in Basement/Cellar room #811.
 * *1.5* - January 6th, 2016 - Added a More Options mode.
 Reverted the "giantbook" animation removal (black heart, Betrayal, and so forth).
 Changed the Treasure Room with two pedestals and spikes.
 Reverted the changes to The Haunt room #5014 and Mega Fatty room #5053.
 * *1.4* - January 5th, 2016 - Fixed a bug with certain rooms incorrectly being set to 1000 weight.
 * *1.3* - January 5th, 2016 - Updated the mod for Afterbirth and added some other goodies.
 Also moved the documentation from the Medium blog to GitHub.
 This update took me around 30 hours of research, verification, implementation, and documentation.